Digital GI Bill (DGIB)

 Project Context

-As I worked on this redesign, I collaborated cross-functionally to improve clarity and usability while preserving the tool’s logic of a simple and advanced search.
+During the redesign, I collaborated cross-functionally with developers and strategists to improve clarity and usability while preserving the tool’s logic for both simple and advanced search modes.

 Design Solution